bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 [Ruby](https://www.ruby-lang.org/) which uses both camel and snake-case, it has proven invaluable in practice.

-Note, the `cw` mapping will restore standard Vim behaviour, that being to preserve whitespace between words.
+Note, the `cw` / `cW` mapping will restore standard Vim behaviour, that being to preserve whitespace between words.

 fzf.vim